 Livability Report

-4-axis livability scores for Sapporo based on Japanese government open data (e-Stat).
+5-axis livability scores for Sapporo, Hokkaido based on Japanese government open data.
+Safety, cost, transport, education, and healthcare.

 Overall Score